VUnit/vunit/user_guide.md

 * [generate_tests](examples/generate_tests)
   * Demonstrates generating multiple test runs of the same test bench with different generic values.

-## Interacing with pre-compiled libraries
+## Interfacing with pre-compiled libraries
 The `add_library` method of the VUnit class is intended for libraries managed by VUnit.
 When interfacing with pre-compiled libraries such as `unisim` from Xilinx the `add_external_library` method can be used.
 Unlike the `add_library` method which only takes a logical library name for which VUnit will manage the compile location the `add_external_library` method also takes a search path to the pre-compiled library.
 External libraries are treated as black-boxes by VUnit and no dependency scanning will be performed.